jwolf0192/copilot-nativefier/Copilot-Nativefier-Guide.md

 ~/Apps/Copilot-linux-x64/Copilot
 ```

-> If the app fails silently, run it from terminal to catch Electron errors.
+If the app fails silently, run it from the terminal to catch Electron errors.

 ---